 Burgundy, or Bourgogne, is a world-renowned wine region that needs little introduction.
 This is an area of great heritage and prestige that is continually struggling to ensure that the twin virtues of tradition and innovation are in balance.
 Younger, highly-trained and talented winemakers have played their part in transforming quality in this most complex and magical of France’s wine regions.
 Yet, here in conjunction with modernity, comes the ancient notion of terroir, where subtle differences of climate, soil composition, and aspect identified over centuries and expressed in individual climates make this region so fascinating.
 Red Burgundy, solely based on the Pinot Noir grape, should dazzle us with its perfume, complexity, and finesse rather than power and concentration.
 White Burgundy is almost exclusively based on Chardonnay and should express complexity in aroma and flavor, be it minerally or buttery and nutty, and have depth, structure, and a moreish quality.

 In the Côte d’Or, Burgundy’s heartland, the fragmentation of the vineyard area is extreme and a complete contrast to Bordeaux’s more coherent, more extensive patchwork.
 With a few rows here and a few there, and the difficulties of vinifying such small quantities of grapes, it made sense to sell grapes to the merchants as almost all growers did in the early 20th century.
-However, today, through buying, trading, and marriage, a host of new independent growers are producing their wines and have provided much of the impetus for higher quality.
+However, today, through buying, trading, and marriage, a host of new independent growers produce their wines and provide much of the impetus for higher quality.
 The grower strikes back!

 The Côte d’Or is split into two distinct areas, the Côte de Nuits and the Côte de Beaune.
 Generally speaking, the Côte De Nuits is famed for producing complex, elegant and structured reds, while the Beaune is known for its lighter reds and classic whites.
 Production from the Côte de Nuits is almost exclusively red.
 The villages of Marsanny and Fixin begin our journey down the Côte d’Or, at the northern end of the Côte de Nuits.
 Marsanny tends to be light but scented and produces, unusually for the area, a significant amount of rose and white.
 Fixin, in contrast, produces quite forceful, earthy Burgundy, including some robust reds from premier crus on the slopes above the village.
 Gevrey-Chambertin is one of the most famous names in the region and next on our journey.
 It has 26 premier crus, including the famous Clos Saint-Jacques.
 South of the village begins the great chain of grand crus that runs almost to the southern edge of the village Vosne Romanée.
 Gevrey, at any level, should be distinguished by its great power, concentration, and structure than its neighboring villages.
 Morey-Saint-Denis lacks the glamour of Gevrey and Chambolle but boasts 20 premier crus and four grand crus nonetheless.
 Chambolle Musigny is known for producing elegant, light Burgundy; the grand cru of Le Musigny within its boundaries is like no other, expressing the elegant beauty of red Burgundy.